In 2022, tuition for full-time students at Harvard University was $52,659 a year.

 The breakdowns above provide a good estimate of the total cost of attendance before financial aid and scholarships.
 Tuition and fees may vary depending on program, course level, location, and more.

-The majority of Harvard undergrads use financial aid to to cover the cost of tuition.
-In 2021, 3,745 of the 5,222 undergrads enrolled received financial aid.
+The majority of Harvard undergrads use financial aid to help pay for school.
+In 2022, 3,208 of the 5,222 undergrads enrolled received financial aid.
 Harvard meets 100% of the demonstrated financial need for undergraduates.

 The average debt for each loan type varies.